Costs and benefits of authentication advice: Costs versus benefits

 \subsection{Costs versus benefits trade-off}

 We are interested in the trade-offs between the costs and the benefits.
 Is high-cost advice balanced by high benefits?
-Or are we paying high usability costs for small increases to security?
+Or are users paying high usability costs for small increases to security?